Church of the Seat of Mary: Discovery

-Its remains were discovered accidentally during construction work of Highway 60 in 1992 near Mar Elias Monastery.
+The remains of the Church of the Seat of Mary were discovered accidentally during construction work of Highway 60 in 1992 near Mar Elias Monastery.
 The course of the highway was shifted to avoid damage to the site, so that the ruins are now just off the road, at the once municipal border between Jerusalem and Bethlehem before 1967.
 The site was excavated in 1997.

 History

-Archaeological excavations revealed possible remains of a small shrine from the first half of the 5th century, but mainly a large and lavish octagonal church and its monastery, originally built around 456 by the widow Ikelia, and substantially restored sometime between 531-538.
+Archaeological excavations revealed possible remains of a small shrine from the first half of the 5th century, but mainly a large and lavish octagonal church and its monastery, originally built around 456 by the widow Ikelia, and substantially restored sometime between 531–538.

-The southern apse was turned into a mosque in the first half of the 8th century, while the rest of the structure continued to be used as a church.
-Scholars hold that the church was destroyed during the Persian invasion in 614.
+The southern doorway was turned into a mihrab in the first half of the 8th century, while the rest of the structure is thought to have still been used as a church.
+Other structural changes include the blocking of the eastern apse and a remodelling of the mosaic floors.
+Scholars hold that the church was abandoned during the 10th century and slowly carried off for its building materials.

 Significance: novelties

 New Marian cult

 The Kathisma was the earliest church strictly dedicated to Mary in Jerusalem and the surrounding area.
 It was dedicated to the Theotokos, "Birth Giver of God", much in accordance with the decisions taken at the First Council of Ephesus in regard to Christian dogma in AD 431, and was built under the guidance of the bishop of Jerusalem, Juvenal, a participant in the Ephesus Council.

 The church is connected to the introduction of the earliest strictly Marian feast, the celebration of the Theotokos, which was inaugurated by Juvenal at the Kathisma.
 At first it was set on 15 August, but had to be moved backward by two days, to 13 August, to make place for another Marian feast, the Assumption.
 The church was built in 456, five years after the Council of Chalcedon, which reaffirmed the decisions from Ephesus and finally granted Juvenal, as the bishop of Jerusalem, ecclesiastical independence, on the same footing with Rome, Constantinople, Alexandria and Antioch.